sumanc/Crony-Eval/README.md

 #### Record.
 Review.
 Report.
 Resolve.

 # What is Crony?
 Crony is a pal for mobile app testers and developers.
 Crony brings them closer together to capture and share information in real-time.
+Please checkout our website https://crony.us for more information.

 <img src="https://user-images.githubusercontent.com/470461/162629564-e2a6d777-a007-44d2-a39c-d790349009f1.png" width="25%" height="25%">